Have questions about steel roofing?

 Q: Are metal roofs costly?

 A: There are many choices and options when it comes to metal roofing in general.
 Cost is no different, with so many choices available it will depend on the style and type of metal used to determine the cost.
-The EconoRib steel roofing panel cost as low as $0.45/sq.ft. making it less than a cheap asphalt shingle roof.
+The Hardy Rib and EconoRib steel roofing panels cost less than an average asphalt shingle.
 As for hidden fastener standing seam or metal shingle, you would be looking at about 1-1/2 to 2 times more depending on the type of metal, the thickness of metal, and the type of design in the panel.

 Q: What is the life expectancy?